Mamba413/Ball/Python-package/README.md

 Bug report
 ----------
 If you find any bugs, or if you experience any crashes, please report to us.
 If you have any questions just ask, we won't bite.
-Open an [issue](https://github.com/Mamba413/Ball/issues) or send an email to Jin Zhu at zhuj37@mail2.sysu.edu.cn
+Open an [issue](https://github.com/Mamba413/Ball/issues) or send email to Jin Zhu at zhuj1jqx@gmail.com